avikds/Qubit-State-Explorer/README.md

 ## Running the Notebook

-Open `Qubit_State_Explorer_Final_Notebook.ipynb` in Google Colab and run the cells from top to bottom.
+Open `Qubit_State_Explorer.ipynb` in Google Colab and run the cells from top to bottom.

 When the interactive cell executes: